-Many of the gifts listed here have been tried and tested by me, a professional marketing writer and editor working out of a home-based office for almost 20 years.
+Most of the gift suggestions listed here have been tried and tested by me, a professional marketing writer and editor working out of a home-based office for almost 20 years.

-Many I discovered while searching for a solution to a concrete problem, like “How can I keep these cords from turning into a jumbled ball in my bag?” and “Isn’t there a decent set of headphones I can plug into my phone for calls?”
+I discovered many of these gifts while searching for a solution to a concrete problem, like “How can I keep these cords from turning into a jumbled ball in my bag?” and “Isn’t there a decent set of headphones I can plug into my phone for calls?”

-A few of the gift choices might stretch the stocking a little, but the stretch is worth it.
+A few of the gift choices might stretch the stocking (and wallet), but the stretch is worth it.